kyma-project/website/content/blog-posts/2021-04-22-release-notes-1.22/index.md

 ### ORY charts update

 In Kyma 1.22, ORY charts were updated to the latest versions from ORY repositories.
 These charts are not a direct copy because of many customizations and extensions specific to Kyma.
 The main changes resulting from this update are:
 - The Hydra chart was updated to version 0.5.5, Hydra version 1.8.5.
-Find more details in the [Hydra 1.8.5 release](https://github.com/ory/hydra/releases/tag/v1.8.5).
+Find more details in the [Hydra 1.8.5 release notes](https://github.com/ory/hydra/releases/tag/v1.8.5).
 - The Oathkeeper chart was updated to version 0.5.7, Oathkeeper version v0.38.9-beta.1.
 Find more details in the [Oathkeeper v0.38-9-beta.1 release notes](https://github.com/ory/oathkeeper/releases/tag/v0.38.9-beta.1).
 - Hydra-Maester and Oathkeeper-Maester charts were updated accordingly.